 - 1 14.5 oz can Diced Tomatoes (no salt added) reserve juice

 - 1/2 small Red Onion 1/3 cup chopped

 - 1/8 tsp Black Pepper

-- Place TOMATOES (with juice), CILANTRO, ONION, LIME, SERRANO PEPPER, GARLIC, and CUMIN in a food processor fitted with the chopping/mixing dough blade, or place in a conventional blender.
+- Place TOMATOES (drained), CILANTRO, ONION, LIME, SERRANO PEPPER, GARLIC, and CUMIN in a food processor fitted with the chopping/mixing dough blade, or place in a conventional blender.